 SOUTH OF BOSTON

-Plymouth Farmers Market – Thursdays through October.
+Plymouth Farmers Market – Thursdays through November.
 Shop for local and seasonal food and more each Saturday at Downtown Courthouse Green located at 11 Russell Street in Plymouth Center.
 Held rain or shine.

+King Richard’s Faire – Weekends: August 31-October 20.
 Transport yourself back in time and revel in the magic of New England’s largest and longest running Renaissance Festival.
-King Richard’s Faire kicks off its 30th season on August 31.
+King Richard’s Faire kicks off its 35th season on August 31.
 Tucked away on 80 acres of enchanted forest in Carver, MA, King Richard’s Faire is a full day of live, interactive entertainment for all ages.
+235 Main St., Carver